zuozhenggh/learning-library/solutions-library/oci-move-improve/integrate/integrate.md

 	![](./images/9.png "")

 35. For your new integration, give it a name of your choosing.
-In this lab, we chose MySQL_to_ADW_OIC.
+In this lab, chose MySQL_to_ADW_OIC.

 	![](./images/10.png "")

 36. After clicking on create, you will be presented with a scheduled operation map.
-Click on the plus icon and search for the MySQL connection that we made earlier.
+Click on the plus icon and search for the MySQL connection that you made earlier.

 	![](./images/11.png "")